Dual Credit Student

 Session before taking the Texas Success Initiative (TSI) Assessment

-- Dual Credit Coordinators will administer the PAA at your high school and will document your participation.
+- Dual Credit Coordinators may administer the PAA at your high school and will document your participation.

 - The PAA includes the following: